We may receive compensation when you click on links to products from our partners.

 In many ways, getting the job or course you covet will be based on how strong a connection you develop with the interviewer and how relevant your skills and experience are to the job or course being offered.

-Admittedly there are some programs such as TEFL courses that don’t involve such a competitive process, but in the most part when applying for a job or a course, interviews are a competitive process and you, therefore, need to stand out in a positive way.
+Admittedly there are some programs that don’t involve such a competitive process, but in the most part when applying for a job or a course, interviews are a competitive process and you, therefore, need to stand out in a positive way.